-While located adjacent to one another, just south of the Orlando area, and connected by a canal, East Lake Toho and West Lake Toho are very different and have their own unique personalities.
+While located adjacent to one another, just south of the Orlando area, and connected by a canal, Lake Toho and West Lake Toho are very different and have their own unique personalities.

 West Lake Toho is noted to have islands, a flowing feeder creek, a long cove extending to the East, normal water clarity, and a tremendous amount of vegetation, both along the shorelines and well out into the lake.

 Lake Toho, on the other hand, is exceptionally clear, often with good visibility to depths of 7-9 feet.
 It contains much less vegetation than West Lake Toho and, with the exception of its northwest corner, the existing growths are basically confined to a narrow band of perimeter reeds and thin grasses.
 While there exists the same tannic acid stain is common in most of the waters of Florida’s natural lakes, the lesser vegetation results in only a noticeable color rather than a dark stain.

 East Lake is nearly circular in shape and covers approximately 12,000 acres.
 It is a perfect example of what is often called a dishpan lake.
 There are no continuously flowing tributaries, as such, and the lake level is maintained by the drainage influx of upper watershed lakes, run-off from the surrounding areas, and rain.

 The St. Cloud Canal exits East Lake in its southwest corner and connects to West Lake Toho.
 The canal is navigable for a short distance but has a lock (number S-59) which is not passable by boat.

 The C-29 canal connects Lake Toho, through Fells Cove and small Ajay Lake in the northeast corner, to the upper watershed lakes of Lake Hart and Lake Mary Jane.
 These two Lakes are the actual start of the famous Kissimmee waterway, which eventually stretches its way South to Lake Okeechobee.